 --- permalink: /about ---

-Setting a permalink using the
+Setting a permalink using the front matter

-permalink attribute for every page on your site is no fun.
+permalink for every page on your site is no fun.
 Luckily, Saber lets you set the permalink structure globally in your config file.

 To set a global permalink, you use the permalink variable in